The top ten best-selling cars in the UK are easy to spot; on every street there’s at least one Fiesta, Corsa, Focus or Golf.

 Norway: Volkswagen Golf

 Surprise!
-The Volkswagen Golf was the best-selling car in Norway last year, with 12,259 sold.
-The Mitsubishi Outlander was in second place, but sold less than half of the Golf’s Norwegian total, at 5687.
+The Volkswagen Golf is the best-selling car in Norway so far this year, with 2764 sold.
+The BMW i3 was in second place, but has sold a third less than the Golf’s Norwegian total, at 1939.
+The Passat remains in third place, at 1716.

 Portugal: Renault Clio

-French superminis find more homes than anything else in Portugal, as the Renault Clio sold 11,494 as the country’s best-seller and the Peugeot 208 sold 6914.
+French superminis find more homes than anything else in Portugal, as the Renault Clio has sold 4542 as the country’s best-seller and the Peugeot 208 sold 2717, while the Renault Mégane has sold 2445.

 Romania: Dacia Logan

-Dacia took its home market by storm last year.
-The Logan and Duster made up the top two, with the former finding homes in 16,911 garages, and the latter parked in 5251.
-The Sandero takes fourth place, and Skoda Octavia slipped in at third in the Romanian market.
+Dacia took its home market by storm last year, and continues to do so.
+The Logan and Duster make up the top two, with the former finding homes in 4018 garages, and the latter parked in 1896.
+The Sandero takes fourth place, and Ford Focus slips in at third in the Romanian market, with 1218.

 Slovakia: Skoda Fabia